 Plastic still takes up space in landfill, and can occupy that space for a long time

-Recycling may be more beneficial in some ways than landfill
+Recycling plastic may be more beneficial in some ways than sending plastic to landfill

-Incineration and burning plastic for energy may be more beneficial in some ways than landfill
+Burning/incinerating plastic may be more beneficial in some ways than sending plastic to landfill

-Some types of plastic may provide far more benefit economically, socially or environmentally when incinerated or when used for ‘waste for energy’ – especially when the incineration technology can severely minimise or eliminate air pollution, and there is an effective method in place to deal with incinerator ash and waste
+This might especially be the case when the incineration technology and devices used can significantly minimise or eliminate air pollution and emissions, and there is an effective method in place to deal with incinerator ash and waste

 Some plastics may be more of a problem than others in landfills

-There’s debate over the toxicity and leaching of specific types of plastic in landfills, such as some types of PVC and plastics with synthetic additives.
+There’s question over the toxicity and leaching of specific types of plastic in landfills.

-But, even liners need to be replaced after a certain amount of time
+Liners also need to be replaced after a certain amount of years

-Some plastic problems can only be solved by not producing as much plastic in the first place
+Some plastic problems might be best addressed by reducing plastic waste in the first place